 Set in an elevated position above the River Tees in Teesdale, Barnard Castle is a fine example of a medieval ruin.
 There are spectacular views to be enjoyed over the Tees Gorge and a beautiful sensory garden to explore.
 Visitors can also look out for Richard III’s boar emblem, which is visible above one of the windows.
 The interesting market town of Barnard Castle is close by and also worth a visit.

-Muncaster Castle, set in the idyllic surroundings of the Western Lake District, is home to the Pennington Family whose ancestors have lived there since 1208.
+Muncaster Castle, set in the idyllic surroundings of the Western Lake District, is home to the Pennington Family, whose ancestors have lived there since 1208.

 Tintagel Castle is situated on the north coast of Cornwall at Tintagel Island.
 The site where the castle stands has an ancient history, having thought to have been inhabited during the late Roman period.

 Visitors can discover the legend of King Arthur at Tintagel Castle and explore the dramatic ruins of the castle itself, including what would have been the Great Hall.
-Only fragments of the castle now exist due to it falling into disrepair over time; however the parts that you’ll see are original and date back to the 13th century.
+Only fragments of the castle now exist due to it falling into disrepair over time; however, the parts you’ll see are original and date back to the 13th century.

 Scotland’s castles are a treasured part of the country’s extensive history.
 It’s thought that up to 3,000 castles have been built in Scotland at one time or another, with a large number of them still in existence today.

 Historically, Stirling Castle was seen as the key to the kingdom of Scotland.
-It’s situated on Castle Hill, an expansive volcanic rock, above the river Forth where the Lowlands and Highlands meet.
+It’s situated on Castle Hill, an expansive volcanic rock, above the river Forth, where the Lowlands and Highlands meet.

 Balmoral Castle is the Scottish holiday home of the Royal Family and has been ever since it was purchased by Prince Albert for Queen Victoria in 1852.
 It was said that this castle was the late Queen's favourite place.

 Balmoral Castle is open to the public for just a few months of the year, usually April, May, June and July.
 Visit the Balmoral Castle website for full details about when the castle is open.